 Q) Why can't PhotoVidShow import some of my wma files.

 A) If you are having trouble with importing wma files it may be that the wma files have protection from copying.
 You can check by right clicking on a wma file and selecting properties.
 If you look under the License tab it may say something like 'Protected Content'.
 We can not import protected wma files and would be illegal if we did.
 If this is the case, either try ripping without protection (if possible), or find a un protected version of the music file.
 Also there are ways to re-record the wma file via the sound card.

 Q) Can i have a video as my background in a menu?

 A) Yes, just select a video file as your background image in the DVD theme menu option.
 Although you may only see the first frame when editing, on final output this will be a video.
 Note: the length is set to the 'menu repeat duration' in the menu theme menu.

 Q) Is there a maximum number of slides in the full version?

-A) There is a maximum of 400 slides per slideshow, but as you can have many slideshows, you are only limited to space on the disk for total slides.
-Typically a 1000+ slide DVD is possible.
+A) There is a maximum of 1000 slides per slideshow, but as you can have many slideshows, you are only limited to space on the disk for total slides.
 Note: Only 99 menus are allowed, although you would rarely need more than 3.

-NOTE: If creating a larget project file say more than 400+ slides, it may be worth shutting down all other applications to make full use of the system memory.
+Note: If creating a large project of more than 500 slides, it may be worth closing down other applications to make full use of the system memory.